FriendsOfTerraform/modules/aws/ecs/README.md

 # Elastic Container Service Module

-This module will build and configure an [ECS](https://aws.amazon.com/ecs/) cluster with additional node pools
+This module will build and configure an [ECS](https://aws.amazon.com/ecs/) cluster with additional capacity providers.

 **This repository is a READ-ONLY sub-tree split**.
 See https://github.com/FriendsOfTerraform/modules to create issues or submit pull requests.